jitendrakyadav/pgmsolutions/readme.txt

    /* Now e73293... commit-id (from master branch) would be present in second_branch as well */

-/*** How to cherry-pick a series of commits ***/ Firstly, checkout to the branch where you want to paste the required commit-id as following:
+/*** How to cherry-pick a series of commits ***/ Firstly, checkout to the branch where you want to paste the required commit-ids as following:

    git checkout second_branch	/* Previously, you were in master branch */ git cherry-pick <commit-id-2>..<commit-id-4>